vigetlabs/gangway/README.md

 path       : The path fragment of the endpoint, appended to baseURL type       : Content type, defaults to JSON query      : An object of query parameters.
-Gangway will automatically stringify this into the URL.
+Gangway will automatically stringify this into the URL. timeout    : Request timeout in milliseconds.
+Defaults to 15 seconds.
 ```

 ***